PistonDevelopers/blog.piston.rs/_posts/2019-04-15-transitioning-to-image-rs.md

 ### Owner and Leadership Transition

-Previously, the image libraries were part of the Piston project and therefore under supervision of myself (bvssvni).
+Previously, the image libraries were part of The Piston Project and therefore under supervision of myself (bvssvni).

 Under the new organization, there are 3 active contributors to image libraries that will serve this role under the transition, in case anything unexpected happens (alphabetic order):